The Governance Wall: Why Most AI Agents Can't Reach Production

 It Was Never a Capability Problem

-There is a useful precedent for what this looks like.
-On 29 March 1927, the United States issued its first aircraft type certificate — A.T.C.
-No. 1, to the Buhl-Verville CA-3 Airster.
-By the end of fiscal 1927, only nine type certificates existed in the entire country.
+There is a precedent.
+On 29 March 1927, the United States issued its first aircraft type certificate to the Buhl-Verville CA-3 Airster; by year-end, only nine type certificates existed in the entire country.
 Aviation built that gate because unregulated demonstrations had flown brilliantly and unregulated commercial service had crashed regularly.
-The certificate was the bridge between "it worked in test" and "it has earned the right to carry people."
 The first commercial flight was not the first test.
 The certificate was.

 Rendering diagram...